Aracoma Alma Mine accident

 The Aracoma Alma Mine accident occurred when a conveyor belt in the Aracoma Alma Mine No. 1 at Melville in Logan County, West Virginia, caught fire.
 The conveyor belt ignited on the morning of January 19, 2006, pouring smoke through the gaps in the wall and into the fresh air passageway that the miners were supposed to use for their escape, obscuring their vision and ultimately leading to the death of two of them.
 The two men, Ellery Hatfield, 47 and Don Bragg, 33, died of carbon monoxide poisoning when they became separated from 10 other members of their crew.
 The others held hands and edged through the air intake amid dense smoke.

 At the time of the fire, the mine was owned by Aracoma Coal Company, Inc., which was a Massey Energy affiliated company.

 The Federal Mine Safety and Health Administration issued an advisory to its 11 District Offices to check for any missing stoppings in other mines.
 Inspectors were advised that two such walls—each 18 ft long and 6 ft high—were missing in the Alma mine when investigators arrived.
 If the wall sections had been in place, they would have prevented any exchange of air between the conveyor belt and the fresh air intake, the primary source of air for workers inside the mine.
 Instead, investigators now believe, smoke flooded into the air intake, which also serves as an escape route, disorienting two of the miners, who became lost and died in the fire.

-The accident followed national media attention of the Sago Mine disaster, which occurred earlier in the month.
+The accident followed national media attention of the Sago Mine disaster, which had occurred earlier in the month.